|Alma Mater:||Iowa State|

 Email Coach Ball

-Assistant coach Lou Ball enters his ninth season with Oklahoma women's gymnastics as the primary coach on vault and co-coach on uneven bars.
+Assistant coach Lou Ball enters his 12th season with Oklahoma women's gymnastics in 2018 as the primary coach on vault and co-coach on uneven bars.

-The 2010 National Assistant Coach of the Year along with fellow OU assistant coach Tom Haley, Ball has aided OU to four top-three finishes at the NCAA Championships in 2010, 2011, 2013 and 2014, including Oklahoma's first-ever NCAA championship effort in 2014.
-The Sooners also notched NCAA runner-up finishes in 2010 and 2013.
+The 2010 National Assistant Coach of the Year along with fellow OU assistant coach Tom Haley, Ball has aided OU to seven top-three finishes at the NCAA Championships in 2010, 2011, 2013, 2014, 2015, 2016 and 2017, including Oklahoma's first-ever NCAA championship effort in 2014 and second and third title runs in 2016 and 2017, respectively.
+The Sooners also notched NCAA runner-up finishes in 2010 and 2013 and have finished no lower than third in the Super Six since their first appearance in 2010.

-Ball has been named Region Assistant Coach of the Year six times on his way to helping OU to six Big 12 Championships in the past eight years and five straight NCAA Regional titles.
+Ball has been named Region Assistant Coach of the Year eight times in his career and has helped OU to nine Big 12 Championships and eight straight NCAA Regional titles.

 On uneven bars, Ball and Haley coached senior Taylor Spears to first-team All-America honors at NCAAs for her performance.
 Ball and Haley's gymnasts won 11 total uneven bars titles throughout the season.